 PaaS can help developers to work more efficiently when creating web or mobile apps.
 This is because users can rent an on-demand environment to develop, test, deliver, and manage software applications.
 And then with SaaS, service providers can deliver software applications to clients over the internet on a subscription basis.

 And Microsoft is looking to enhance the technology even further.
 As Satya Nadella, chairman and CEO of Microsoft put it, “We are building the cloud for the next decade, expanding our addressable market and innovating across every layer of the tech stack to help our customers be resilient and transform.”

 He went on to further explain, “With Windows 365, we’re creating a new category: the Cloud PC.
 Just like applications were brought to the cloud with SaaS, we are now bringing the operating system to the cloud, providing organizations with greater flexibility and a secure way to empower their workforce to be more productive and connected, regardless of location.”

 Constantly changing technology means that businesses need to embrace digital transformation processes to remain competitive.
 Integrating new forms of technology such as Windows 365 can have a significant impact on a business by speeding up, automating, and improving processes.

 By leveraging the capabilities of the cloud, organizations can easily achieve the goals of digital transformation.
 This is because the cloud provides the natural solution to the heavy computational and storage needs that are required to implement these digital solutions.

-If you are still on the fence about cloud technology then you should also consider that according to a study by 451 research, you are already behind 90% of companies.
+If you are still unclear or on the fence about cloud technology then you should also consider that according to a study by 451 research, you are already behind 90% of companies.
 Cloud technology is clearly not a passing phenomenon, it’s here to stay.
-And it’s not hard to see why, when looking at just what businesses stand to gain:
+And it’s not too hard to see why, when looking at just what businesses stand to gain: